derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-01/08/2022 16:22:37 : 3 Database Admins walked into a NoSQL bar.
+02/08/2022 16:21:07 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why don't jokes work in octal?
-Because 7 10 11.
+There are 10 types of people: those who understand trinary, those who don't, and those who have never heard of it.
 <!-- replace-with-joke ends -->